 The National Brownfield Forum has facilitated the development of this nationally recognised system for ensuring a satisfactory standard of work.
 Through joint ownership by National Brownfield Forum members, it can be considered to have support and acceptance across the community.

 The initiative is supported in principle by the Department for Communities and Local Government (DCLG), the Department for Environment, Food and Rural Affairs (DEFRA) and the Environment Agency and a positive response has also been received from individual devolved administrations.

 More information on the scheme, which is administered by CL:AIRE can be found at http://www.claire.co.uk/nqms

 In order to become both a SiLC and an SQP, the SiLC Register offers a process of application, subject to suitable chartership or membership of Professional Institutions, open-book exam and interview.
 Passing this process will qualify the individual as both a SiLC and an SQP.
 However, applicants have the option of appearing on the register as just a SiLC, just an SQP or both.
-The annual subscription for being registered as a SiLC only in 2017 is £95 per annum, with a reduction to £60 per annum for public sector professionals, and for being registered as both SiLC and SQP is £150 per annum for all applicants.
-Subscriptions are payable to Forum Court Associates.
+The annual subscription for being registered as a SiLC only in 2020 is £161 per annum, with a reduction to £109 per annum for public sector professionals, and for being registered as both SiLC and SQP is £223 per annum for private sector professionals and £163 per annum for public sector professionals.
+Subscriptions are payable to Specialists in Land Condition.